warwickdatasciencesociety/Heartcoding-Hackathon-Event/README.md

 ## Welcome to the Heartcoding Hackathon

-The Heartcoding is designed to be mini "hackathon" for students with varying levels of experience.
+The Heartcoding is designed to be a mini "hackathon" for students with varying levels of experience.
 The focus of the hackathon will be the exploratory data analysis - or as we like to call it data storytelling - of the given love related dataset*.
 We invite everyone who is interested in data science to participate, regardless of their technical background.
 This one day hackathon offers an interesting dataset to explore, guidance along the way, and free pizza!

-**Disclaimer**: This is an EDA and not a ML competition.
+**Disclaimer**: This is an EDA and not a ML competition, but ML solutions are welcomed.

 *Dataset will be published on March 4th.